Newsletter Terms and Conditions

-- In order to conclude the Agreement and subscribe to the Newsletter, in the first step the Customer enters his/her e-mail address in a designated place in the Shop for the purpose of receiving the Newsletter messages.
-Upon the subscription to the Newsletter, the service agreement is concluded and the Service Provider starts providing the service to the Customer, subject to subsection 5.
+- In order to conclude the contract and subscribe to the Newsletter, in the first step the Customer enters his/her e-mail address in a designated place in the Shop for the purpose of receiving the Newsletter messages.
+Upon the subscription to the Newsletter, a contract for an unspecified term is concluded and the Service Provider starts providing the service to the Customer, subject to paragraph 5.

-- For the proper provision of the Newsletter service, the Customer is obligated to provide their correct e-mail address.
+- For the proper provision of the Newsletter service, the Customer is obligated to provide his/her correct e-mail address.

 - Information about the cancelling of the subscription to the Newsletter and the unsubscribe link will appear in the e-mail correspondence.

-- Clicking on the unsubscribe link or sending an e-mail with a request to cancel your subscription will result in immediate termination of the contract for the provision of this service.
+- Clicking on the unsubscribe link or sending an e-mail with a request to unsubscribe from the Newsletter will result in immediate termination of the contract for the provision of this service.

 Section 3 COMPLAINTS

 - Complaints concerning the Newsletter should be addressed to the following e-mail address: firstname.lastname@example.org.